 The University’s Career Center is an important resource for students pursuing postgraduate employment.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.

-Master of Fine Arts: Arts and technology
+Master of Fine Arts: Arts and Technology

-Doctor of Philosophy: Arts and technology, humanities
+Doctor of Philosophy: Arts and Technology

-School of Arts and Humanities
+School of Arts, Technology, and Emerging Communication

-800 West Campbell Road, JO31
+800 West Campbell Road, ATC 10

 Richardson, TX 75080-3021